pdj555/aml-hw5/reflection_template.md

 ## Model Effectiveness

 [Are your models effective at predicting precipitation?
-Justify your answer]
+Justify your answer based on Figure 4 and Figure 2]